 Learn more about comprehensiveness and coordination, one of the five key functions of medical homes.

-The rising cost of healthcare puts undue burden on patients often resulting in cost-saving strategies that may result in poor health outcomes.
-One strategy for primary care teams to improve outcomes for their patients is to engage is cost burden conversations with patients and caregivers.
+The rising cost of health care puts undue burden on patients, often leading to cost-saving strategies that may result in poor health outcomes.
+One strategy for primary care teams to improve outcomes for their patients is to engage in cost burden conversations with patients and caregivers.